Top 10 Best Things About Obscura's Diluvium

 9 Obscura succeeded again to write songs that are highly technical yet melodic

-Obscura are one of the best songwriters in extreme prog metal and they successfully avoid cliche in the subgenre.
+Obscura are one of the best songwriters in extreme prog metal, and they successfully avoid cliché in the subgenre.

 10 Steffen Kummerer used different vocal styles more often Steffen Kummerer (born June 1, 1985) is a German guitarist, multi-instrumentalist, and producer.
 He is the leader, main songwriter, vocalist, and guitarist for the progressive technical death metal band Obscura as well as the blackened melodic death metal band Thulcandra.

-vocals are the side dish and not the main course.
-If you focus on vocals you are missing the show.
+In technical death metal, vocals are perhaps the least important thing.
+Vocals are the side dish and not the main course.
+If you focus on vocals, you are missing the show.

-However, Steffen Kummerer does his best to sound different in different sections of a song - he used different vocal styles before and he never delivered the vocals (growls) only with low, guttural or "screechy" intonation all the time.
+However, Steffen Kummerer does his best to sound different in different sections of a song.
+He used different vocal styles before, and he never delivered the vocals (growls) only with low, guttural, or "screechy" intonation all the time.
 I'm not talking about the cleans that appear from time to time.
 I am talking about the variety he achieves in the performance of harsh vocals/growls.

 Maybe vocal style variety was one of his goals on this album.
 Or it just happened.